 2. Open A Small Business Bank Account

 One of the first things every business should do is open a separate business bank account.
-Mixing personal and business finances can lead to confusion, errors, and potential legal issues.
+Mixing personal and business finances can lead to confusion, errors, and potential legal issues during an audit.
 Having a dedicated account makes it easier to track income and expenses, ensuring your records are clean and accurate.

 How often: One-time setup, ongoing use